Organizing for Sleep

 So, armed with earplugs and a few things to throw at the door, I locked them out.
 It took 2-3 nights of diligent banging on the door, but now they know not to even try.

-The research on phones in the bedroom show they're a true enemy of sleep.
+With phone, research shows they're a true enemy of sleep.
 It's too tempting to scroll past our bed time, and unless we have them on airplane mode, they make noise.

 I always have my phone on vibrate, and I plug it in downstairs as one of the first steps in my night time routine.
 It's like putting my friend to bed!
 No temptation, no midnight dings.